-Teaching and Learning Innovation is introducing an initiative to facilitate and advance faculty projects involving scholarship on teaching and learning (SoTL) in the courses they teach at the University of Tennessee.
-This initiative is designed to help faculty members carry out new studies related to teaching and learning methods and disseminate their insights to the wider higher-education community.
+With the Incubator program, Teaching and Learning Innovation helps facilitate and advance faculty projects involving scholarship on teaching and learning (SoTL) in the courses they teach at the University of Tennessee.
+This program is designed to help faculty members carry out new studies related to teaching and learning methods and disseminate their insights to the wider higher-education community.
 It is open to all instructional faculty members and to graduate teaching assistants/associates with faculty advisor support.

 - Assist faculty members in carrying out new SoTL studies in higher education at UT

 - Assist faculty members in disseminating results (journal articles, conference presentations, etc.)

 - Help advance faculty members’ career goals

 - Contribute to SoTL literature and TLI data-driven, evidence-based practices